ywzcode/UDACITY-self-driving-car-ND/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
 The code for this step is contained in the cell 10 of the IPython notebook.
 In this step, I employed the LeNet architecture.
-Also, some additional dropout layers are added to overcome overfitting on test set.
+Also, some additional dropout and batch normalization layers are added to overcome overfitting on test set.
 The input I use is the gray scale image.

 My final model consisted of the following layers:
 | Layer         		|     Description	        					|